 There is no excerpt because this is a protected post.

-Introduction In this blog, I would like to offer a view of the progressive v traditionalist dichotomy through the lens of structure, culture and agency.
-I am also going to argue that ideas can exist as material objects in the social world.
-There is a proviso; the ideas must have the potential to be understood.… Continue reading Traditionalist and progressive knowledge: causally related but analytically distinct
+Introduction In this blog, I offer a view of the progressive v traditionalist dichotomy through the lens of structure, culture and agency.
+I am going to argue that ideas can exist as material objects in the social world.
+There is a proviso; the ideas must have the potential to be understood.
+Consider hieroglyphics; for a considerable period… Continue reading Traditionalist and progressive knowledge: causally related but analytically distinct